mulerkal/FLIFRA/README.md

    * Place the dataset in `data.csv`.
    * Ensure it has a target column named `Label` (string labels).
    * Modify `DATA_PATH` and `LABEL_COLUMN` in both scripts if needed.

+## 🔍 Sensitivity Analysis

+We conducted a sensitivity analysis of our dual‑layer poisoning defense by varying the iForest contamination parameter η over the set {0.01, 0.02, 0.05}.
+For each η, we ran federated learning experiments under consistent poisoning scenarios and recorded:

+* **True Positive Rate (TPR)**: fraction of poisoned samples correctly filtered
+* **False Alarm Rate (FAR)**: fraction of benign samples incorrectly filtered

 ## ⚙️ Configuration